dtg-lucifer/goth-stack-starter-template/README.md

 - ✅ Chi router with middleware support for flexible routing
 - ✅ Templ for type-safe HTML templating with compile-time checks
 - ✅ HTMX for interactive UI without JavaScript complexity
+- ✅ Alpine.js for lightweight reactivity and client-side interactions
+- ✅ JavaScript bundling with esbuild for organizing client-side code
+- ✅ Browser-sync for automatic browser refreshing during development
 - ✅ Environment variable configuration with .env support
 - ✅ Development mode with hot-reloading
 - ✅ Production mode with embedded assets in a single binary